eBay/bsonpatch/README.md

-# This is an implementation of  [RFC 6902 JSON Patch](http://tools.ietf.org/html/rfc6902) written in Java.
+# This is an implementation of  [RFC 6902 JSON Patch](https://datatracker.ietf.org/doc/html/rfc6902) written in Java.

 This [JSON Patch](http://jsonpatch.com) implementation works directly with [BSON documents](http://bsonspec.org/) using the [MongoDB Java driver implementation of BSON](https://www.mongodb.com/json-and-bson).

 The code here was ported (copied, renamed, repackaged, modified) from the [zjsonpatch project](https://github.com/flipkart-incubator/zjsonpatch).

 ## Description & Use-Cases
-- Java Library to find / apply JSON Patches according to [RFC 6902](http://tools.ietf.org/html/rfc6902).
+- Java Library to find / apply JSON Patches according to [RFC 6902](https://datatracker.ietf.org/doc/html/rfc6902).
 - JSON Patch defines a JSON document structure for representing changes to a JSON document.
 - It can be used to avoid sending a whole document when only a part has changed, thus reducing network bandwidth requirements if data (in JSON format) is required to send across multiple systems over network or in case of multi DC transfer.
+- When used in combination with the HTTP PATCH method as per [RFC 5789 HTTP PATCH](https://datatracker.ietf.org/doc/html/rfc5789), it will do partial updates for HTTP APIs in a standard  way.
-- This library compares two [BsonValue](http://mongodb.github.io/mongo-java-driver/3.6/javadoc/org/bson/BsonValue.html) inputs and produces a [BsonArray](http://mongodb.github.io/mongo-java-driver/3.6/javadoc/org/bson/BsonArray.html) of the changes.
+- This library compares two [BsonValue](https://mongodb.github.io/mongo-java-driver/3.12/javadoc/org/bson/BsonValue.html) inputs and produces a [BsonArray](https://mongodb.github.io/mongo-java-driver/3.12/javadoc/org/bson/BsonArray.html) of the changes.

 ### Compatible with : Java 8 and above all versions